GuarantySupportInc/uds-splitter/README.md

 # UDS Splitter Utility
 Welcome!
 This is the source code repository for the UDS Splitter desktop utility.
 Please observe our [LICENSE](LICENSE) and also make note of the features completed or pending below!
+The reason for this project is some Guaranty Associations have had difficulty loading larger Uniform Data Standard 2.0 (UDS) files into their Claim System.
+This difficulty is largely because of unoptimized validation pipelines or in-memory data processing from lower versions of programming languages like Visual Basic.
+Another issue is UDS 2.0 files cannot be easily split into their individual parts since some systems rely on the HEADER and TRAILER rows to validate data before importing it which means that manually modifying UDS records also depends on users knowing how to fix the HEADER and TRAILER for each record type.
+This software aims to solve this problem by making the split process easy while still making the new files UDS compatible.

 | Status             | Icon          |
 |--------------------|---------------|